isimmons/office-twit/readme.md

 * Allow user to RT personal onto company feed but not from company onto personal
 * Allow company admin to enable afore mentioned retweeting of company twits onto users personal feed

 ##Notes:
-* Looks like I need to move all of the user profile view to a view composer to deal with settings It's in a macro ATM but this will get ugly as settings grow to more than 'allow_twitter'
+* Looks like I need to move all of the user profile view to a view presenter to deal with settings It's in a macro ATM but this will get ugly as settings grow to more than 'allow_twitter'.
+It's already ugly
 * Not sure if want to list all signed up users at /users or just provide a search feature like Twitter does
+* down the road but need to learn and use http://apigen.org or http://www.phpdoc.org/

 ## Official Documentation